GoLearnToCode/kiei925-spring17/weeks/1/homework.md

 **Part C: Build It**

-1. Draw a wireframe of a simplified version of Etsy.com's home page.
-Think about a _minimal home page_, the core offering, and the simplest implementation necessary to gain traction.
-Take a picture of your wirefame.
+Hop into your time machine.
+It's 2005 and Etsy doesn't exist yet.
+Let's build it ourselves!
+For this assignment we will only build the home page.
+Think carefully about a _minimal home page_.
+What's our core offering?
+What's the simplest implementation you can think of that would test our theory that customers are interested in handmade items?

+If you look at Etsy.com's home page today, it's not minimal at all.
+It isn't what they started with.
+I'm asking you to imagine what it might have looked like when they first launched.

-3. Create a new Cloud9 workspace:
+1. Create a new Cloud9 workspace:
   - Name it `hw1`.
   - You can leave the _Description_ field blank.
   - Use the **Clone from Git** option and specify `http://github.com/kiei925-spring17/etsy1`